odoo/documentation/content/applications/general/email_communication/mailjet_api.rst

    :alt: Odoo outgoing email server settings.

 .. important::
-   In order for the notifications feature to work using Mailjet, there are three settings that need to be set in Odoo.
+   For the notifications feature to work using Mailjet, with a custom domain, the following settings need to be configured:

    #.
 The :guilabel:`From Filter` needs to be set on the server configuration.
-It is recommended
+It is recommended to
-      to set it as a domain and not a full email address.
+      set it as a domain and not a full email address.
 It should match the domain in the two proceeding steps.
 More information can be referenced :ref:`here
       <email_communication/from_filter>`.
    #.
 The :guilabel:`mail.default.from` system parameter must have the value
       `notifications\@yourdomain.com`.
    #.
 The :guilabel:`mail.default.from_filter` system parameter must have the value
       `yourdomain.com`.
-Replace `yourdomain` with the custom domain for the Odoo database.
-If there isn't one, then use the :guilabel:`mail.catchall.domain` system parameter.
+Replace `yourdomain` with the custom domain.

+   If utilizing a database domain, and **not** a custom domain, the following settings need to be
+   configured:

+   #.
+The :guilabel:`From Filter` needs to be set on the server configuration.
+It should match the
+      domain in the two proceeding steps.
+   #.
+The :guilabel:`mail.default.from` system parameter must have the value `notifications`.
+   #.
+The :guilabel:`mail.default.from_filter` system parameter must have the value
+      `yourdomain.odoo.com`.

    For more information see :ref:`Using a default email address <email_communication/default>`.